mbsimonovic/terraform-aws-service-catalog/modules/tls-scripts/core-concepts.md

 const startHttpsServer = (exports.startHttpsServer = () => {
   console.log(`Starting HTTPS server on host ${host} port ${httpsPort}`);

-  // Load the TLS certs by reading them from their paths
+  // Load the TLS certs by reading them from their paths:
   //
-  // By convention, the certs should be written to the following folder:
-  //
-  // <secrets_dir>/<app_name>/tls.
-  //
-  // Within that folder, by convention, we expect the following files:
+  // Note that in this example our certs exist in ./tls/certs
   //
   // - CA.crt: The Certificate Authority (CA) public key
   // - app.crt: The public key for the app's TLS cert, signed by the CA